HappyTa/DS_Individual_Project/README.md

   * There are many ways to handle NaN in a dataset, while there are not many NaN in this dataset, `Year` and `publisher` still contain a small percentage of NaN which can be seen [here](#handling-nan).
 To resolve this, I chose to impute the NaN with Modes, the most common values in the column, which should not add too much statistical data to the dataset since there are only some NaN values.
   * This was achieved by using a loop through the columns with NaN (`Year`, `Publisher`), using Panda's [fillna](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.fillna.html) method and [mode](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.mode.html#pandas.DataFrame.mode) method, I then fill each NaN with the mode of that column.
 * Handling Skewness:
-  * This process was relatively painless, I used Numpy's [log1p](https://numpy.org/doc/stable/reference/generated/numpy.log1p.html) function on the affected column and this was able to improve the skewness.
-The reason behind this is that Logarithmic transformation can help normalize positively skewed data, which it was, and help make it more symmetrical and easier to analyze
+  * I used Numpy's [log1p](https://numpy.org/doc/stable/reference/generated/numpy.log1p.html) function on the affected column and this was able to improve the skewness.
+The reason behind this is that Logarithmic transformation can help normalize positively skewed data, which it was, and help make it more symmetrical and easier to analyze.
-* Correlation coefficient
+* Correlation coefficient:
   * This method is used to measure the strength of a linear relationship between two variables.
 Its value can range from -1 to 1.
-The value can be interpreted in two parts
+The value can be interpreted in two parts:
     * Sign: if the value is negative, when one variable changes, the other changes in the opposite direction.
 If the value is positive, when one variable changes, the other changes in the same direction
     * Absolute value: This indicates how much one variable will change if the other changes.
   * This method was used to determine the relationship of the columns with `Global_Sales` to answer questions 1 and 2.